Carbon-Oxygen Phase Separation in MESA White Dwarf Models: White Dwarf Cooling

-Overall, the best constraints for C/O ratios in WD interiors remain both theoretically and observationally uncertain.
+We now demonstrate the effects of our implementation of C/O phase separation on MESA WD cooling models.
+In order to make these WD cooling models and comparisons, we construct two sets of C/O WD starting models over the mass range $0.5 - 1.0 \, M_\odot$.
+The first set of models descends from prior MESA stellar evolution calculations, while the second set adopts a simple parameterized composition with 50\% C and 50\% O by mass throughout the WD core for comparison to a common set of assumptions in the historical literature.
+These two sets of models are motivated by the fact that the best constraints for C/O ratios in WD interiors remain both theoretically and observationally uncertain.
 Historically, the simplest assumption in the face of this uncertainty has been to adopt a 50/50 C/O ratio (e.g., \citealt{Fontaine2001}), and many WD phase separation calculations have adopted this assumption.
 Stellar evolution models generally produce interior compositions that are somewhat more rich in O than C, but the exact ratio is sensitive to reaction rates as well as the details of core convection during He burning (e.g., \citealt{Straniero2003}).
 Our MESA WD models descended from prior stellar evolution calculations in this work have central O mass fractions of roughly $0.6-0.7$, which is generally representative of the range of C/O ratios produced by stellar evolution codes for standard $^{12}$C$(\alpha,\gamma)^{16}$O rates.
 For more detail including composition profiles, see Appendix~\ref{app:WDmodels}.

 We construct our set of WD models descended from full 1D stellar evolution calculations using the MESA test suite case {\tt make\_co\_wd}.
 These models start from the pre-main sequence and evolve through interior hydrogen and helium burning up to the first thermal pulse, after which the envelope is stripped to leave a hydrogen-rich shell of $10^{-3}\, M_\odot$.
 Residual hydrogen burning and element diffusion then allow the models to settle onto the WD cooling sequence as DA WDs with pure hydrogen envelopes of mass $\approx 10^{-5} - 10^{-4} \, M_\odot$ depending on the underlying WD mass.
 We achieve final WD masses in the range $0.5 - 1.0\, M_\odot$ from initial MS masses of $\approx 2.5 - 6.5\, M_\odot$.
 We save these starting WD models when they have cooled to a luminosity of $1\,L_\odot$, near the beginning of the WD cooling sequence.
 More information about these WD models can be found in Appendix~\ref{app:WDmodels}.